Nigeria bans Twitter after company deletes President Buhari's tweet - KION546

 “Many of those misbehaving today are too young to be aware of the destruction and loss of lives that occurred during the Nigerian Civil War.
 Those of us in the fields for 30 months, who went through the war, will treat them in the language they understand,” Buhari wrote in the now-deleted tweet, referring to the brutal two-year Nigeria-Biafra war, which killed an estimated one to three million people, mostly from the Igbo tribe in the eastern part of the country between 1967-1970.

-The tweet was deleted Wednesday after many Nigerians flagged it to Twitter.
+The tweet was deleted Wednesday after many Nigerians flagged it to Twitter and the platform said it had violated it’s policy on abusive behavior.

 Information Minister Lai Mohammed criticized Twitter’s action and accused the social media giant of “double standards.”